The Food and Drug Administration (FDA) issued a strong warning in a safety announcement against the use of gum numbing gels for infant children.

 Parents should avoid teething products that contain anesthetics, including viscous lidocaine or benzocaine.
 Both ingredients have been found to cause vision problems, shaking and seizures.

-If your child has been harmed by defective medical products, contact our experienced lawyers today.
+If your child has been harmed by defective medical products, contact a Knoxville personal injury attorney from our law firm today.
 Call (865) 247-0080.